iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/visualize-and-compare.md

 ### Live plots

-For the experiments that you submit from Iterative Studio, you can [send live updates to your plots][live-metrics-and-plots] by using [DVCLive].
+You can [send live updates to your plots][live-metrics-and-plots] by using [DVCLive].
 The number of recent updates to the live metrics are displayed in the `Live` icon as shown [here](/doc/studio/user-guide/projects-and-experiments/explore-ml-experiments#git-history-and-live-metrics).

 Live plots are also shown in the plots pane, just like all other plots.